-The data collection for this project is now closed and we are analysing the data (see the publications page).
+The data collection for this project is now closed and data analysis is underway (see the publications page).
 We will circulate further results as soon as possible!

 Thank you to everyone who contributed their time and effort to this project, we appreciate your valuable contributions.

 This project was open to all South Australian home, community and school gardens.
 Participating gardeners grew all kinds of herbs, vegetables and fruits.
 They also kept urban livestock such as chickens, other poultry, fish and bees.

 (The featured image of this page shows pictures of many of the gardens involved!)

 This project had two parts – 465 people completed an online survey about their food gardens, and 71 people registered to collect data on their own food gardens.

 - PART ONE: the online survey – this survey was open to anyone aged 18+ living in South Australia who grew food.
 The survey asked questions about why people grew some of their own food, what challenges they experienced and whether they preserved or shared any of the food they grew.
 It also asked respondents to describe their food garden.
 This survey is now closed.